genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 Now you need to pick the Event Handler you want to test.
 So, let's look up EVENT_TRADE_INSERT.

 1. Find the Event Handler in the list, then click on the arrow beside it.
 On the right, this displays the relevant input fields for the event.
-Some are mandatory, while others are optional - depending on how the event handler was set up.
+Some are mandatory, while others are optional - depending on how the Event Handler was set up.

 ![](/img/test-console-eh-insert-trade-alpha.png)